 Chan described the process as “rewarding” and I couldn’t agree more.
 I’m just a simple fan, but it truly is rewarding seeing a film you’ve invested your time, money, and interest in on the big screen.
 And to top it all off, it was actually an awesome film.

-Code 8 went above and beyond.
+Code 8 went above and beyond the standard science-fiction and superpower tropes.
 Without spoiling anything, the film not only tackled the complexities of poverty, but also the issues of drugs, police brutality, and gang violence.
 Code 8 gives you a break from the cliché superhero genre by hitting you with a taste of real issues.

 It’s still unknown when and how fans who aren’t attending the premieres can see Code 8.
-However, the Code 8 team said they were looking at a few streaming services, but we don’t know for sure yet.
-I hope more and more people can see this film and experience the same excitement I felt.
+However, the Code 8 team said they were looking at a few streaming services, but that’s all we know so far.
+I hope more people can see this film soon and experience the same excitement I felt.

 If you’re not attending a premiere, but want to get a glimpse of the Code 8 world, check out their short-film and let me know your thoughts down below!